Publishing Your Photographs - Part One

 Once the camera and memory card has been purchased there are, theoretically, no extra costs involved with making photos.
-Naturally, you have to store those photos, but the price, availability and capacity of external hard drives is such that it must now be cheaper to store digital photos that it would be a similar number of photographic prints in traditional albums.
+Naturally, you have to store those photos, but the price, availability and capacity of external hard drives is such that it must now be cheaper to store digital photos than it would be a similar number of photographic prints in traditional albums.

 Farewell, Old Yellow

 You never have to buy film and processing again.
 How significant is this fact?
 I worked for Kodak (Australasia) Pty Ltd for eight years.
-I started there, on the factory floor, in 1990 when Kodak was a 20 billion dollar company (the Apple of their day, some might say) with over 130,000 employees worldwide.
+I started there, on the factory floor, in 1990 when Kodak was a (USD) 20 billion company (the Apple of their day, some might say) with over 130,000 employees worldwide.
 Back then Kodak even owned Sterling Winthrop, the manufactures of Panadol.